 - The voltage settings determine the speed of the cutter.

-- For you to achieve maximum benefits, it’s crucial to maintain correct voltage settings on your cutter.
+- For you to achieve maximum benefits, it’s crucial to maintain the correct voltage settings on your cutter.

 - The plasma cutter regulates the current output needed according to the type of material and its thickness.

-Cooling a plasma torch
+How is a plasma torch cooled?